Czech self-employed: how to pay for health and social insurance?

 Health insurance

-In the case of secondary activities, you are not subject to the minimum advance payments - the premiums are always calculated according to your actual income.
-If you are an employed entrepreneur, you do not have to make monthly payments at all and you pay the insurance premiums once a year after submitting your income and expenditure statement.
+In the case of secondary activities, you are not subject to the minimum advance payments - the premium is always calculated according to your actual income.
+If you are self-employed, you don't pay monthly advances at all and you always pay your insurance premiums once a year after submitting your income and expenditure statement.

-If you are a state insured business (while studying, on maternity leave or retired), you also do not pay monthly advances in the first year of your business and you pay the premium for the whole year after you submit your income statement.
-For the next period, the insurance company will determine the monthly advance payments, which it will calculate on the basis of your statement.
-For details, see the summary for self-employed persons for secondary activities.
+If you run a business as a state insured person (while studying, on maternity leave or retired), you also do not pay monthly advances in the first year of your business and you pay the insurance premiums for the whole year retrospectively when you file your income tax return.
+For the next period, the insurance company will set monthly advances, which it will calculate on the basis of your statement.
+For details, see the instructions for self-employed workers in a secondary activity.

 Calculation of insurance premiums

-The assessment base for the self-employed person's health insurance premium is calculated as 50 % of the tax base.
+Self-employed persons are required to pay 13.5% of the assessment base to their health insurance company.
+The assessment base for the self-employed person's health insurance premium is calculated as 50% of the tax base.
 The tax base, or more precisely the partial tax base for self-employment income, is the difference between your business income and the related expenses.

 The formula for calculating health insurance therefore looks like this: